D3Hunter/blog/programming/specifications/bitcoin.md

 - Application-specific integrated circuit (ASIC)
 - `Tor` is a distributed 'onion' network, that makes it more difficult for an adversary to track any one peer on the network.
 - `Onion routing` is a technique for anonymous communication over a computer network.
 In an onion network, messages are encapsulated in layers of encryption, analogous to layers of an onion.
 The encrypted data is transmitted through a series of network nodes called onion routers, each of which "peels" away a single layer, uncovering the data's next destination.
 When the final layer is decrypted, the message arrives at its destination.
 The sender remains anonymous because each intermediary knows only the location of the immediately preceding and following nodes.
+- `Merged mining` is the process of allowing two different crypto currencies based on the same algorithm to be mined simultaneously.
+### Merged Mining
+- Auxiliary Proof-of-Work (POW): This is the way that merged mining can exist; it is the relationship between two blockchains for one to trust the other's work as their own and accept AuxPOW blocks.
+- Merged Mining: The act of using work done on one blockchain on more than one chain, using Auxiliary POW.
+- Auxiliary Blockchain: The altcoin that is accepting work done on alternate chains as valid on its own chain.
+Client applications have to be modified to accept Auxiliary POW.
+- Parent Blockchain: where the actual mining work is taking place.
+This chain does not need to be aware of the Auxiliary POW logic, as AuxPOW blocks submitted to this chain are still valid blocks.
+- Parent Block: a block that is structured for the parent blockchain.
+The header of this block is part of the AuxPOW Block in the auxiliary blockchain.
+- AuxPOW Block: This is a new type of block that is similar to a standard blockchain block
+- 将`AuxPOW Block`的header hash插入到`Parent Block`的scriptSig中
 ### Mining pool
 List of Mining Pools: `https://en.bitcoin.it/wiki/Comparison_of_mining_pools` `Eligius`, also sometimes referred to as `Éloi` or "`Luke-Jr's pool`", is a mining pool.